 In Sweden, the environmental zones are called “Miljözoner”.
 These mainly concern trucks and buses.
 In Stockholm and Gothenburg there is also a city toll.
 Entry restrictions are based on the date of initial vehicle registration and the Euro standard.
 There is no environmental sticker in Sweden.
 More details about the permitted vehicles in the Green Zones mobile phone app.

 Norway has also introduced environmental zones.
 Electric cars are not exempt from the charges.
 More information here.

 There is a low emission zone in Athens, but foreign vehicles are not affected.
 Rental cars are allowed to operate in the zone for 40 days.

-In brief: Anyone driving a Tesla in a low emission zone in Germany should stick the green emissions sticker on the windscreen.
+Briefly: Anyone driving a Tesla in a low emission zone in Germany should stick the green emissions sticker on the windshield.
 Without the sticker, you risk a fine of 80 euros.
 For all other countries you should also inform yourself in advance to avoid possible fines.
-A good overview and details of the various low emission zones throughout Europe is provided by the Green Zones mobile phone app.
+A good overview and details of the various low emission zones throughout Europe are provided by the Green Zones mobile phone app.